 The ESG database assessed a company's involvement in the business of controversial weapons.
-Controversial weapons include for example anti-personnel mines, cluster munitions, depleted uranium weapons, nuclear weapons, chemical and biological weapons.
+Controversial weapons included for example anti-personnel mines, cluster munitions, depleted uranium weapons, nuclear weapons, chemical and biological weapons.
 Issuers were assessed based on their degree of involvement (production of controversial weapons, component production, etc.) in the manufacturing of controversial weapons, regardless of total revenues they generate from controversial weapons.
 Issuers (with the exception of target funds) with medium, high or excessive involvement (i.e., a letter score of "D", "E" or "F") were excluded as an investment.

-To the extent that the sub-fund sought to attain the promoted environmental and social characteristics as well as corporate governance practices by means of an investment in target funds, the latter must meet the DWS standards on Climate and Transition Risk-, Norm- and DWS ESG Quality Assessment (excluding the assessment of sovereigns) outlined above.

-Derivatives were not used to attain the environmental or social characteristics promoted by the subfund and were therefore not taken into account for the calculation of the minimum share of assets complying with these characteristics.
-However, derivatives on individual issuers could only be acquired for the sub-fund if the issuers of the underlying comply with the ESG assessment methodology.
+To the extent that the sub-fund sought to attain the promoted environmental and social characteristics as well as corporate governance practices by means of an investment in target funds, the latter had to meet the DWS standards on Climate and Transition Risk- and Norm Assessment outlined above.
+No derivatives were used to attain the environmental or social characteristics promoted by the subfund and were therefore not taken into account for the calculation of the minimum share of assets complying with these characteristics.
+However, derivatives on individual issuers may have only been acquired for the sub-fund if the issuers of the underlying comply with the ESG assessment methodology.